-Piloted in the 2020 market season, the Manitoba Community Food Currency Program is a community building initiative that empowers members of our community who frequently experience barriers to accessing healthy whole food by providing them with access to community food currency to purchase food directly from participating farmers’ markets across Manitoba.
+Piloted in the 2020 market season, the Manitoba Community Food Currency Program is a community building initiative that empowers members of our community who frequently experience barriers to accessing healthy whole food by providing them with access to community food currency to purchase food directly from participating farmers’ markets and food hubs across Manitoba.
 Together Direct Farm Manitoba, market coordinators, and community partner organizations promote food literacy and food security by making local, seasonal food more accessible to participants.
 The Manitoba Community Food Currency Program is modelled after the highly successful British Columbia Association of Farmers’ Markets (BCAFM) Coupon Nutrition Program, which has been running for over a decade.
 Recently, Nova Scotia has also begun their own ‘market bucks’ coupon program.

 Participating farmers’ markets engage with health and social service organizations within their community who are already connected with people who would benefit from better access to healthy whole foods.
 These community partner organizations select individuals and families who would benefit from increased food security and decreased social isolation.
 Direct Farm Manitoba provides small denomination community food currency to their community partners who pass them on to participants, who can use the community currency to purchase food from participating farmers.
 Farmers are reimbursed by Direct Farm Manitoba through program funding.
 Care and attention are paid to how community currency is designed, accepted and redeemed to ensure that use is not stigmatizing nor impacts anybody’s right to privacy.
 The program also includes limited funds for community partner organizations to create local solutions to transportation barriers for participants.